 Super Forecasters: Super Excuses.
 On The Art Of Being Less Wrong.

-When reviewing why the so-called experts failed to call the result of the 2016 U.S. Presidential election, one would do well to recall that the political scientist Philip Tetlock found that people who spend their time and earn their living, studying a particular topic, produce poorer predictions than dart throwing monkeys.
+When reviewing why the so-called Superforecasters produced such poor predictions when it came to the 2016 U.S. Presidential election, one would do well to recall that Tetlock had previously found that people who spend their time and earn their living, studying a particular topic, produce poorer predictions than dart throwing monkeys.

-In Expert Political Opinion, Tetlock found that the average expert's predictions were no better than a random guess; moreover, he also found that there is something about being a high ranking expert that interferes with ones ability to forecast.
-Human affairs, it is noted, are mostly random and intractable, because as people we are prone to unpredictable behaviour: Tetlock's superforecasters got Brexit wrong and Tetlock's superforecasters got the 2016 U.S. Presidential Election wrong.
+In Expert Political Opinion, Tetlock reported that the average expert's predictions were no better than a random guess; moreover, he also found that there is something about being a high ranking expert that interferes with ones ability to forecast.
+Human affairs, it is noted, are mostly random and intractable, because as people we are prone to unpredictable behaviour: Tetlock's Superforecasters got Brexit wrong and Tetlock's Superforecasters got the 2016 U.S. Presidential Election wrong.
 They were not so super after all.

 Following on from the outcome of the 2016 U.S. election Tetlock took to Twitter to say; we will be tallying the conventional-wisdom casualties of tonight for many years.
 No doubt, in his next book Tetlock will be telling us why it is that superforecasters get things wrong, but only less wrong, and how what differentiates them from the rest of us is their ability to take it on the chin; go back to the drawing board; recalibrate; put into practice the Bayesian brain etc.

 The so-called super forecasters and supporters of the notion of the conventional wisdom, have one thing in common - when things go badly wrong, they are quick to come up with the excuses; timing, the occurence of an unforseen event, or, perhaps, they were simply wrong but for the right reasons, or, indeed, as was the case with Nate Silver following the 2016 U.S. Preisdential Election, perhaps they were simply less wrong.
 Hindsight bias is commonplace; I knew it all along or perhaps, I was simply too clever by half for my own good.
 What is known in sports betting circles as after-timing.
 Self-promoting begets self-promoting; if you screw up with the initial prediction, there is always a second bite at the cherry - the explanation/excuse as to why you screwed up the prediction in the first place.
 And should you be lucky enough to have the label superforecaster attached to your person, you can always rest happy with the notion that you were simply less wrong than all of the other so called superforecasters.